Accused LAX gunman's family says they are cooperating with authorities

-LOS ANGELES, Nov 4 (Reuters) - The family of the man charged with a deadly shooting frenzy at Los Angeles International Airport said on Monday they have fully cooperated with investigators and expressed sympathy for relatives of the security agent slain in the rampage.
+LOS ANGELES (Reuters) - The family of the man charged with a deadly shooting frenzy at Los Angeles International Airport said on Monday they have fully cooperated with investigators and expressed sympathy for relatives of the security agent slain in the rampage.

 The statement from the parents of Paul Anthony Ciancia, 23, was issued by a lawyer in the suspect’s hometown of Pennsville, New Jersey, who has known the family for a long time and was asked by the father to act as an intermediary with the media.